nagrjungururaj/One-mark-question-identification-from-pdf-files/README.md

 # Dataset
 1. The raw data are pdf files / question papers of social studies subject SSLC of KSEEB
 Download from here : http://kseeb.kar.nic.in/sslc_model_qp_2019.asp
-2. The raw data consisting of 10 question papers is in 'raw_data_pdf.zip' is converted to .csv files using manual annotations of question extraction and labeling.
+2. The raw data consisting of 10 question papers is in 'raw_data_pdf.zip' is converted to .csv files using manual question sentence extraction and labeling.
 The 'train.csv' and 'test.csv are the corresponding files used in the algorithm

 # Approach
 The approach of designing the algorithm can be found in file 'approach.jpg'.
 The algorithm uses a pre-trained word embedding to convert the sentences / words to vectors which are inputed to LSTM.